ibexa/documentation-developer/docs/guide/http_cache.md

 ## Overview

-eZ Platform provides out of the box highly advanced caching features needed for its own content views, taking advantage of sophisticated techniques to make Varnish & Fastly act as _the_ view cache for the system.
+eZ Platform provides out of the box highly advanced caching features needed for its own content views, taking advantage of sophisticated techniques to make Varnish and Fastly act as the view cache for the system.
 This and other features allow eZ Platform to be scaled up to serve high traffic websites & applications, which also have busy publishing activity by large editorial teams.